coenm/RepoM/README.source.md

 snippet: src/RepoM.App/appsettings.Development.json

+snippet: appsettings_appsettings_path_relative

-- start RepoM using the commandline argument `--App:AppSettingsPath <absolute or relative path here>`.
+- start RepoM using the commandline argument `--App:AppSettingsPath '<absolute or relative path here>'`.
-- use environment variable `REPOM__APP_APPSETTINGSPATH`.
+- use environment variable `REPOM_App__AppSettingsPath`.

 If none is set, the default will be used.